 Legalisation is the official confirmation that a signature, seal or stamp on an official public document is genuine.
 UK public documents such as birth, death, marriage and divorce certificates can be legalised by the UK government in the UK.
 This is also known as an apostille.

-Recognition or Validity of Marriage
+Recognition or validity of marriage

-- Any form of affirmation, affidavit or statutory declaration to confirm identity, family relationships or marital status (unless it is to marry in Thailand, please see above for Affirmation of Marital Status)
+- any form of affirmation, affidavit or statutory declaration to confirm identity, family relationships or marital status (unless it is to marry in Thailand, please see above for Affirmation of Marital Status)

+If you have been requested to obtain a document from the British Embassy Bangkok which is not listed above, please contact us using our web form.
 The British Embassy Bangkok is not responsible for any costs incurred through booking an appointment for a service that we cannot provide.
 If in doubt, please contact us for advice.

 The Foreign & Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities.